Cost-effective and flexible

 Airbus’ continuous investment in the A330 Family benefits the A330-200 version by lowering costs and improving operations.
 This includes system upgrades and enhancements, the introduction of advanced navigation aids and new-generation flight instrumentation, and engine upgrades.
 Updated passenger cabin features developed for the A330 include state-of-the-art LED lighting, smoother contours with softened lines and new interior styling – all of which provide a lighter, brighter and more spacious interior.

 An increased maximum takeoff weight of 242 metric tonnes was launched by Airbus in November 2012.
-The new 242-tonne A330-200 will fly 350 nautical miles farther – to over 7,200 nautical miles (13,350 km.) – with 246 passengers and carry over 3.4 tonnes more payload than the previous 238-tonne A330-200 version.
+The new 242-tonne A330-200 will fly 7,250 nautical miles (13,450 km.) with 247 passengers and carry over 3.4 tonnes more payload than the previous 238-tonne A330-200 version.
 This 242-tonne takeoff weight A330-200 variant – which is scheduled to enter commercial service in early 2016 – also will bring increased fuel efficiency thanks to wing aerodynamic refinements and enhancements to the engines.

 Long-range crew accommodations